microsoft/azure-privacy-sandbox-kms/docs/Create_new_akv_member_key.md

 KMS_URL should point to the main KMS endpoint.
 KMS_DIR Directory where to store the certificates used by KMS AKV_KID Url to the AKV certificate.
-See [Test the certificate](#test-the-certificate) AKV_AUTHORIZATION JWT used to access AKV
+See [Test the certificate](#test-the-certificate) AKV_AUTHORIZATION JWT used to access AKV.
+Format Bearer ey...
 ## Test the certificate
 Doing a signature proves that the managed identity has access to the AKV certificate
 ```